 I thought I was a good owner, I took my dogs to puppy class.
 They learned how to sit, down, recall (well, mostly!) and although they were wonderfully good natured dogs and more obedient than most, their over-exuberance could be, well, just plain embarrassing!

 My dogs led me to train myself, to debunk the myths of dog training acquired in my childhood and repeated throughout my lifetime.
 Myths that spoke about dominance, pack leadership and punishment.
 Traditional, punishment based training did not sit well with me.

 The puppy class training my dogs received was based on positive re-enforcement – reward good behaviours, ignore unwanted behaviours.
 However, it did not transfer well outside of the class or home surroundings where the dog might be distracted and simply not listening.
 The behaviours were party tricks and I struggled to win my dogs’ attention in new, exciting environments.

 I searched for help on the internet but many methods still relied on punishment or deprivation.
 How could this work when the undesirable behaviour was intrinsically rewarding for the dog and punishment was delivered after the intrinsic reward derived from the behaviour?
-After a few false starts I found absoluteDogsTM and Concept Training.
+After a few false starts I found Concept Training.